 - a) Describe the relative risk-return relationship and the relative costs of equity and debt.
 [2] - b) Describe the creditor hierarchy and its connection with the relative costs of sources of finance.
-[2] - c) Identify and discuss the problem of high levels of gearing [2] - d) Assess the impact of sources of finance on financial position, financial risk and shareholder wealth using appropriate measures, including[2]: - ratio analysis using statement of financial position gearing, operational and financial gearing, interest coverage ratio and other relevant ratios - ii) cash flow forecasting - iii) leasing or borrowing to buy - e) Impact of cost of capital on investments including.[2] - i) the relationship between company value and cost of capital. - ii) the circumstances under which WACC can be used in investment appraisal
+[2] - c) Identify and discuss the problem of high levels of gearing [2] - d) Assess the impact of sources of finance on financial position, financial risk and shareholder wealth using appropriate measures, including^[2]: - ratio analysis using statement of financial position gearing, operational and financial gearing, interest coverage ratio and other relevant ratios - ii) cash flow forecasting - iii) leasing or borrowing to buy - e) Impact of cost of capital on investments including.
+[2] - i) the relationship between company value and cost of capital. - ii) the circumstances under which WACC can be used in investment appraisal

-- iii) the advantages of the CAPM over WACC in determining a project-specific cost of capital - the advantages of the CAPM over WACC in determining a project-specific cost of capital - iv) Application of CAPM in calculating a project-specific discount rate.
+- iii) the advantages of the CAPM over WACC in determining a project-specific cost of capital - iv) the application of CAPM in calculating a project-specific discount rate.